baigelbytes1/baigelbytes/content/blog/marriage.md

 Yet still, they keep asking and now it’s gotten to the point where the subject occupies so much of my thoughts that it needs to be addressed.

-I think it’s mostly with the Asian people & the Muslim people in my life that this happens which is to be expected I guess as marriage in these cultures forms such and important part of life and the concept of non maritle relationships can sometimes be frowned upon.
+I think it’s mostly with the Asian people & the Muslim people in my life that this happens which is to be expected I guess as marriage in these cultures forms such an important part of life and the concept of non maritle relationships can sometimes be frowned upon.

 One person, when I questioned them as to the reasons why I should consider marriage mentioned only one thing, “You get to have sex” (Yes, that person was a man).
 As if sex is literally the most important thing in the universe.